 The Department of Defense has statutory authority to enter into arrangements for the procurement of renewable resource.
 The most valuable agreement of the legislative body is Area 2922a which gives the secretary of a military department to enter into PPAs with terms as long as Three-Decade.
 The Department of Defense did not utilize this section to purchase electrical power for nearly Thirty Years.
 Nevertheless, in recent years, it has begun using Area 2922a to acquire renewable energy to accomplish its mandates on a renewable resource.

 Area 8093 of the Continuing Permission Act of 1988 forbids Federal companies from making purchases of electricity in a manner that is inconsistent to the state law that governs the provisions of electrical energy service.
 The Department of Defense has two exceptions under Section 8093.
 One, the secretary of a military department can agree Area 2922a.
 Secondly, he might acquire electrical energy from any provider that has suitable power with an authorized franchise by the state or other service authorization.

 How the DoD Has to Resolve State Energy Regulatory Threats

 For the Department of Defense to optimize its procurement opportunities for renewable energy, it must consider its analysis of Area 8093 if it needlessly restricts its capability to contract for renewable energy when it purchases electricity as a product.
 Contracts under Area 2922a are exempted from Area 8093 and are contracts for unusual reliability searchings for that are not or will not be addressed by the local franchised energy.
-Nevertheless the concern of whether it’s offering equivalents are likewise exempted.
-If the Department of Defense opts to reevaluate its exception to Section 8093 and other federal territorial teachings, it will have higher opportunities to purchase renewable resource
+Nevertheless, the concern of whether it’s offering equivalents are exempted.
+If the Department of Defense opts to reevaluate its exception to Section 8093 and other federal territorial teachings, it will have higher opportunities to purchase the renewable resource